Elu007/React-Movie-App/README.md

 Contributions are always welcome!

-If you want to contribute to this project with some additional and awesome features, raise a issue and create pull request, and you pull request will accept after validation.
+If you want to contribute to this project with some additional and awesome features, raise an issue and create pull request, and your pull request will accept after validation.

 ## 🚀 About Me